 - Certified copies of birth certificates for you, your spouse, and any children already living in your home;

-- Certified copies of adoption decrees for any adopted children already living in your home;
+- Certified copies of adoption decree for any adopted children already living in your home;

 - Certified copies of your marriage certificate;